 Drug Testing for Ice

-Being a strong stimulant drug, abuse of ice at work is common, something that CEOs, HR and safety officers in Australia have every reason to worry about.
-Still, while ice remains the biggest drug problem Australia has ever faced, there are actually a number of ways to deal with ice at workplace concerns.
+Being a strong stimulant drug, abuse of ice at work is common.
+This is something that CEOs, HR and safety officers in Australia have every reason to worry about.
+Ice remains the biggest drug problem Australia has ever faced.
+However, there are actually a number of ways to deal with ice at workplace concerns.